-In common with many charitable organizations, the program derives a portion of its revenue from donations, the completeness of which is not susceptible to satisfactory audit verification.
+In common with many charitable organizations, the program derives a portion of its receipts from donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, our verification of these receipts was limited to the amounts recorded in the records of the program.
-Therefore, we were not able to determine whether any adjustments might be necessary to receipts, excess of receipts over expenditures, and cash flows from operations for the year ended March 31, 2016, current assets and net assets as at March 31, 2016.
+Therefore, we were not able to determine whether any adjustments might be necessary to receipts, excess of receipts over expenditures, and cash flows from operations for the year ended March 31, 2018, current assets and net assets as at March 31, 2018.

-As more fully described in note 2(d) of the financial statements, the program accounts for vacation pay on a cash basis in accordance with the funding policies of the Ministry of Education.
+As more fully described in note 2(d) of the financial statements, the program accounts for vacation pay on a cash basis in accordance with the funding policies of the City of Toronto (formerly funded by the Ministry of Education).
 In this respect, the financial statements are not in accordance with Canadian accounting standards for not-for-profit organizations.
 The effect of the departure from Canadian accounting standards for not-for-profit organizations for vacation pay is outlined in note 3 to the financial statements.